MAPS supports the UN Sustainable Development Goals

 By taking Arctic oil off the table for good, MAPS compels a global shift to renewable energies, changing the game for our world.

 MAPS is by far the largest marine conservation area in history: the entire Arctic Ocean north of the Arctic Circle.
-This is urgently needed if the UN is to meet its target to protect 10% of the world’s oceans by 2020.
-MAPS also helps stop climate change, mitigating sea level rise, and protecting ecosystems all over the world from disastrous weather.
+MAPS also helps mitigate sea level rise, and protects ecosystems all over the world from disastrous weather.

 MAPS compels an end to territorial disputes within the Arctic Ocean and promotes global peace and stability.
 Educating the public about the need for MAPS means touching hearts and inspiring minds with the power of peace and compassion.